mybigfriendjo/SSLChat/README.md

-# SSLChat
+# SecureChat
-An implementation of a SSL secured Chat in CSharp
+Implementations of a secured Chat in CSharp